InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/README.md

 </dependency>
 ```

-- Now all you need is to have its jar in your local maven repo
-- Clone the ads-cert-openrtb3-verifier project (https://github.com/media-net/ads-cert-openrtb3-verifier)
-- Build it using maven on your system - "mvn clean install"
-- This will automatically add the jar to your local maven repo

 ## Usage Guidelines

 Instantiate an object of ``` VerificationService ``` to access the methods for verifying the request.
 The output of verification is an object of type ``` Result ``` whose field, ``` status ``` indicates whether the verification succeeded or not.
 Note that ``` status ``` can have any of these values- `` SUCCESS ``, `` FAILURE `` and `` SAMPLED ``.
 In case of `` FAILURE ``, appropriate message and exception can be retrieved from ``` message ``` and ``` exception ``` fields, respectively.
 For ``` status = SAMPLED ```, refer to [Sampling](#sampling).